-The CAAA will forward a cheque for the amount of the operating funds to the principal researcher.
-Normally, the cheque will be payable to the university or college for retention on your behalf in a grant account.
-If overhead costs cannot be avoided, applicants should contact the Chair of the Committee to make alternative arrangements.
-The researcher may only charge to the grant expenses that are directly related to achieving the objectives of the grant and generally consistent with the expected costs described in the research proposal.
+The CAAA will make a direct deposit to the principal researcher's institution for retention on your behalf in a grant account.
+If overhead costs cannot be avoided, applicants should contact the CAAA Office by e-mail to make alternative arrangements.
+The researcher may only charge to the grant expenses that are directly related to achieving the grant's objectives and generally consistent with the expected costs described in the research proposal.

-Research funds will be available to the investigator(s) until the deadline specified in the award letter.
+Research funds will be available to the investigator until the deadline specified in the award letter.
 After this deadline, it is expected that any unspent research monies will be returned to the CAAA.

 - Plan, including steps to be taken, methods to be employed in conducting the research, and data sources (if any).

 - Timetable including major time commitments (teaching, research, and administration) during the period of the proposed research.